NMillard/learnings/database/postgresql.md

 ## Working with data

 Say you have a colum with a value like this: `'123,321'`.
-It's a comma separated list of numbers.
+It's a comma-separated list of numbers.
 You can:
 - Convert the string to an array: `string_to_array('123,321', ',')`.
 Let's refer to the result as `array`.
 - Count the number of values in the array: `cardinality(array)`
 - Unnest the array, so each value becomes a row of its own: `unnest(array)`.